-Uncover Fraud with Forensic Accounting
+Uncover Fraud with a Forensic Accounting Firm

 Forensic accounting (also referred to as investigative accounting) is an examination and evaluation of a company’s or individual’s financial information for use as evidence in court.
 The information gathered is used to prosecute claims of corruption, asset misappropriation, financial statement fraud, or other nefarious financial activities.
 In short, forensic accounting helps uncover common tricks corporate accountants use to make businesses look better than they actually are.